ampling/plaster/README.md

 # plaster

-Plaster is an adaptable command-line paste-bin client.
+Plaster is an adaptable command-line paste-bin client, written in python 3.

 ```